Chicago Police Department

 The Chicago Police Department (CPD) is the primary law enforcement agency of the city of Chicago, Illinois, United States, under the jurisdiction of the Chicago City Council.
 It is the second-largest municipal police department in the United States, behind the New York City Police Department.
-As of 2023 CPD had 11,703 sworn officers on duty, and in 2020 had more than 948 other employees.
+As of 2025, the CPD had 11,554 sworn officers on duty, and has 124 units.
 Tracing its roots to 1835, the Chicago Police Department is one of the oldest modern police departments in the world.

-The Chicago Police Department has a history of police brutality, racial profiling, misconduct, corruption, and the torture of multiple people in custody in the 1980s.
-In 2017, the US Department of Justice criticized the department for poor training, lack of oversight, and repeated incidents of excessive force.